iterative/terraform-provider-iterative/README.md

 ### Create a test file

-Create a file named `main.tf` on an empty directory with the follwing contents:
+Create a file named `main.tf` in an empty directory with the following contents:

 ```hcl
 terraform {